DanielTakeshi/Paper_Notes/reinforcement_learning/Model-Free_Imitation_Learning_with_Policy_Optimization.md

 equivalently done over \theta.
 They take the gradient with respect to theta and arrive at the expected answer in Equation 7.
 They argue for a two-step process:

 1. Find the optimal cost function.
-(But wait, isn't that complicated IRL?!?)
+(But wait, isn't that complicated IRL?!?
+EDIT: hmm ... they have a way of finding it quickly, it's just a normalized version of some vector, and it's enough to find the parameterized version w.)
 2. Improve policy given this cost function.
 (I assume by using gradient-based methods.)